-I turned 30 in 2020 and it definitely made me want to step up my skincare game.
-After being at home more in general and wearing less makeup, I took notice that I could probably take better care of my skin.
+I just realized that I’ve had some minor updates to my skincare routine since I last posted about it and figured it’d be worth doing an updated one.
+Once I turned 30, skincare definitely rose in importance in my everyday routine.
+Since working from home more and wearing less makeup, I took notice that I could probably take better care of my skin.
 I have dry, occasionally combination skin.
-I’ve tried out a good number of products and feel like I’ve gotten into a good routine lately that really works with my skin and have even been getting compliments on it lately.
-And let me tell you, that is so motivating to keep with it!
-I broke down products I have been using and will replace them once they run out, as well, for both morning and night.
-Obviously, everybody’s skin is very different but in the chance you have similar skin or skincare concerns as me, I figured it’d be worth sharing.
+Below, I’ve broke down the products I have been using and will replace them once they run out, as well, for both morning and night.
+Obviously, everybody’s skin is very different but in the chance, you have similar skin or skincare concerns as me, I figured it’d be worth sharing.

 THIS CONTAINS AFFILIATE LINKS, WHICH MEANS I RECEIVE A COMMISSION IF YOU CLICK + PURCHASE SOMETHING.
 PLEASE VIEW THE DISCLOSURE POLICY FOR MORE DETAILS.
 THANK YOU FOR YOUR SUPPORT + HAPPY SHOPPING!

 Step 1 Cleanse: A gentle cleanser helps to properly clean without causing redness or irritation.
 Sometimes using water is enough for my dry skin in the cooler months, but if you’re using certain nighttime treatments, a cleanser is good to get rid of that dead skin, too.
 It will help prep your skin to absorb the active ingredients in your other products.

 Step 2 Serums: Use a serum tailored to your skin concerns.
 Whether that’s fine lines, dark spots, dullness, acne, etc. there are loads of options out there to suit your exact needs.
 A little serum goes a long way, as they are highly concentrated, so don’t douse your face in it, just a light layer.